The Daily Exploration Into The Foundations Of Faith

 Faith, a person’s Right relationship with his Creator, is a also a Practice.
 It is dynamic rather than static, in that it is either Accelerating or it is Decelerating.
 It never just is.

-For example, there was a time when I embraced the premise of Naturalism that the answers to my ontological quest was blowing in the metaphorical wind.
+For example, there was a time when I embraced the premise of Naturalism that I believed that the answers to my ontological quest were blowing in the metaphorical wind.
 That made a certain emotional sense to me and was convenient for me because it demanded nothing from me.
 I found that I could hear what I wanted to hear in the wind, particularly when what I wanted to hear was that following my own natural urges was not only OK but was actually a good thing.
 Because I was a Jackass, I was not interested in a Belief System that demanded that I subordinate my will to power to some higher force.
+I wanted to Control my own life rather than be Prepared to live the life that was provided to me by the Creator.

 But as it turned out, that wasn’t a good thing—for me or anyone else.
 Through Failure, I learned that following my own will too often resulted in Outcomes that were unhealthy for me and damaging to the people in my Concentrica.
 My natural urges, unbound by external Guardrails, were a constant threat to lead me into the ditch.
 Try as I might, I could find no remedy in the wind for that problem.
 Naturalism, for me, was unsustainable.
 Propelled by necessity, I began to search for answers to my What-What in other Belief Systems, which ultimately led me to Study Christianity.